nating/cs-exams/assets/notes/third-year/advanced-telecommunications/transport-layer.md

  - Up to N unacked packets in the pipeline.
  - Reciever can send cumulative acks.
  - Sender has one timer for the oldest unacked packet.
- - Discards out of order packets (No Buffering)
+ - Discards out of order packets (No Buffering).
  - The sequence numbers must be go up to higher than the window size.

 **Selective Repeat**